DevJVidal/simulador-trade/README.md

-# 📊 Simulador de Trade — Cripto
+# 📊 Crypto Trading Simulator

-Bem-vindo ao **Hyper Zentrix** 🚀
+Welcome to **Hyper Zentrix** 🚀
-Um projeto em **HTML, CSS e JavaScript puro** que simula operações de trade em criptomoedas, trazendo gráficos em tempo real, histórico de ordens e estatísticas de desempenho.
+A project in **pure HTML, CSS, and JavaScript** that simulates cryptocurrency trading operations, providing real-time charts, order history, and performance statistics.

 ---

-## 🎯 Objetivo do Projeto
+## 🎯 Project Objective
-O intuito do projeto é **praticar e demonstrar conceitos de frontend e lógica de programação**, simulando o ambiente de uma plataforma de trading de criptomoedas.
+The aim of the project is **practice and demonstrate front-end concepts and programming logic.**, Simulating the environment of a cryptocurrency trading platform.
-Ele serve como base de estudo para manipulação de DOM, eventos em tempo real e responsividade.
+It serves as a basis for studying DOM manipulation, real-time events, and responsiveness.

 ---

-## 🛠️ Ferramentas Utilizadas
+## 🛠️ Tools Used
-Este projeto foi construído **sem frameworks**, utilizando apenas:
+This project was built **no frameworks**, using only:
-- 🖼️ **HTML5** → Estrutura da aplicação
+- 🖼️ **HTML5** → Application structure
-- 🎨 **CSS3** → Estilização e responsividade
+- 🎨 **CSS3** → Styling and responsiveness
-- ⚡ **JavaScript (ES6+)** → Lógica de simulação, gráficos e interatividade
+- ⚡ **JavaScript (ES6+)** → Simulation logic, graphics, and interactivity

 ---

-## 📌 Funcionalidades
+## 📌 Features
-- 📈 **Gráfico em tempo real** das moedas simuladas
+- 📈 **Real-time chart** of simulated currencies
-- 💰 **Envio de ordens** (compra/venda) com controle de alavancagem
+- 💰 **Sending orders** (buy/sell) with leverage control
-- 📜 **Histórico de trades** detalhado
+- 📜 **Trade history** detailed
-- 🪙 **Seleção de diferentes ativos** para simulação
+- 🪙 **Selection of different assets** for simulation
-- 📱 **Layout totalmente responsivo** (mobile e desktop)
+- 📱 **Fully responsive layout** (mobile and desktop)

 ---

-## 👨‍💻 Autor
+## 👨‍💻 Author
-Desenvolvido por **Janderson Vidal**
+Developed by **Janderson Vidal**
-🔵 Projeto em constante evolução 🔴
+🔵 Constantly evolving project 🔴

 ---

-## ⭐ Contribuição
+## ⭐ Contribution
-Se você curtiu o projeto, não esqueça de deixar uma ⭐ no repositório!
+If you enjoyed the project, don't forget to leave a ⭐ on the repository!
-Sugestões e melhorias são sempre bem-vindas 😉
+Suggestions and improvements are always welcome 😉